Legenbeary/Python-Lorem-Ipsum-Search/README.md

 # Python-Lorem-Ipsum-Search
+Jack Hopkins
+IDE used: PyCharm
+Language used: Python
-Searches through .txt file for specified word and how many times it is used
+Searches through .txt file for specified word and how many times it is used (simple)